Usual tedious disclaimer:

 Xena found herself comparing Diana to Gabrielle all through the meal.
 Diana didn't eat as much as the bard, ate silently, and immediately started cleaning up after breakfast.
 Xena was amused at the comparison, but found that she missed the bard's incessant chatter, something she never thought she would miss.
 She mentioned it to Diana, who smiled mysteriously, saying, "Sorry, I can't fill her boots.
 I'd like to meet Gabrielle some day, though.
 Maybe you should bring her to Amphipolis for Solstice this year."

 "Oh, I think she will.
 Who can resist the chance to walk with Xena, famous warlord turned do-gooder?
-I'd love to be your sidekick, but I have other responsibilities."
+I'd love to be your sidekick, but I have other responsibilities," Diana said playfully.

-Xena started repacking, and a companionable silence fell over them as they struck camp.
-Finally, Xena asked, "So, are you leaving right away?"
+Xena turned and started repacking, and a companionable silence fell over them as they struck camp.
+Finally, she asked Diana, "So, are you leaving right away?"

 "Yes, I think so.
-Should I give any messages for you?"
+Should I give any messages for you at home?"

 Xena thought for a long moment, then merely said, "Just give our mothers my love."
-She looked at the tall young woman again, then hugged her for a long moment.
-She finally stepped back, tenderly touching Diana's cheek.
+She looked at the tall young woman again, then hugged her for a long time before finally stepping back, tenderly touching Diana's cheek.
 "Take care of yourself, Diana.
 I'll try not to make it so long between visits next time."

 "Anything would be better than ten years, I might be an old married woman by then."
 Diana laughed, then waved as she turned to leave.
 Xena watched her walk away, sad that she had missed her transformation into a young woman, but glad that she had the chance to see Diana again.
 She mounted Argo and started off, heading vaguely toward Potadeia.